 Commands are echoed as they appear in the input file before string substitution (and alias translation) is performed.
 This value should be set to either ON or OFF.
+The default is value should be set to either ON or OFF.
+ON tells EFT to ignore the error if the input file does not exist.
+OFF says to generate an error message if the file does not exist.
 The default is OFF.